Terra Collection Initiative: Continental Shift: Nineteenth-Century American and Australian Landscape Painting

-Continental Shift: Nineteenth Century American and Australian Landscape Painting is the result of an innovative partnership between the Art Gallery of Western Australia, the Terra Foundation for American Art, the University of Western Australia, and University of Melbourne’s Ian Potter Museum of Art.
-The cross-cultural exhibition brings together nineteenth-century landscape paintings from Australia and the United States drawn from the collections of the partner institutions, including Australian paintings by John Glover, Eugene Von Guérard, Louis Buvelot, William Piguenit, and Frederick McCubbin, as well as American paintings by Thomas Cole, Martin Johnson Heade, Fitz Henry Lane, Sanford Robinson Gifford, and George Inness, among others. +
+Continental Shift: Nineteenth Century American and Australian Landscape Painting was the result of an innovative partnership between the Art Gallery of Western Australia, the Terra Foundation for American Art, the University of Western Australia, and University of Melbourne’s Ian Potter Museum of Art.
+The cross-cultural exhibition brought together nineteenth-century landscape paintings from Australia and the United States drawn from the collections of the partner institutions, including Australian paintings by John Glover, Eugene Von Guérard, Louis Buvelot, William Piguenit, and Frederick McCubbin, as well as American paintings by Thomas Cole, Martin Johnson Heade, Fitz Henry Lane, Sanford Robinson Gifford, and George Inness, among others.

-Dates & Venues
+Dates and Venues

 July 30, 2016–February 5, 2017